pondrejk/dizzer/chap-definitions.md

 Cartography (here represented by ICA) is no exception. ...
 Manifestos, etc...

-## No need for definitions, Motivation  (Rejecting definitions)
-### A social phenomenon – toto uplne na koniec
+## Assessing impacts and opportunities rather than seeking definitions

-Often times, big data is described indirectly by the impacts, real or imagined, it has on the society.
-Obstavanie...

-Concluding with the societal impact.
-For some authors, the debate on perfect definition of big data may be dismissed as unproductive.
-The popularity of the term itself may diminish like many other new technologies that become part of the typical hype cycle (see Gartner repors 2017, 2016 etc.) [^5].
-Even though the technological industry is largely fasion-driven, its societal impacts are real (even though unevenly distributed...).
-And just because something is hyped, it does not mean we can or should ignore it (see @jagadish2015big, also for debunking some common myths about big data).
+Often times, big data are described indirectly by the impacts, real or imagined, it has on the society.
+For some authors, the debate on definition of big data may be dismissed as unproductive.
+The popularity of the term itself may diminish like many other new technologies that become part of the infamous hype cycle ^[Hype cycles describe how expectations from emerging technologies evolve with time.
+Stages in the cycle are:  *innovation trigger*, *peak of inflated expectations*, *trough of disillusionment*, *slope of enlightenment*, and *plateau of productivity*.
+The expected duration of cycle differs per technology, and some technologies may never reach productivity.
+Hype cycles are an invention of consultancy Gartner, that issues regular reports @gartner2018].
+Many ideas in the IT industry exist under changing or concurrent names, and big data has indeed a lot in common with terms such as *data mining*, *business intelligence* or *visual analytics* to name just a few.
+But we should not forget that even though the technological industry is largely fashion-driven, its societal impacts are real, though sometimes unevenly distributed.

-To mayer2013big big data stands for "the ability of society to harness information in novel ways to produce useful insights or goods and services of significant value".
-Here, more than an exact definition, is important the societal impacts that are likely to stay even when the big data hype is over.
-About such impacts is the following chapter.

----zjednotit

-zaver a oslí mostík do dalsej kapitoly

-To those with resorces, technical facilites (that emerged in recent yers) allow storing data for future reuse even thought the utilization may be unclear at the moment of storing.
-There is an underlying hope that we can make sense of those data in the future.
-Data holders seek ways to monetize the information.
-BD are an attribute of interconnected society where individuals using ubiquitous technologies (web services, and mobile devices) create bigger and bigger digital footprints.

-Beforce we move to describing the challenges and opportunities big data pose to cartography, first let us dwell on some societal and scientific impact of the phenomenon, as this can provide a motivation for cartography to take part in addressing those issues.

-The definition of big data is elusive perhaps also because the majority of involved actors (as they are positioned in business) is more focused on building productive big data ventures, without much conceptual attention to the subject in itself.
-Then of course, the underlying technologies become a subject of marketing and engage in the infamous hype cycle (the forecasting company).
-So far there is no settled consensus around Big Data definition in the academia either, but as @kitchin2016makes predicts, the "genus" of Big Data will be further delineated and its various "species" identified.
-The question is if the then such an umbrella term will be needed.
+The definition of big data is elusive perhaps also because the majority of involved actors,as they are positioned in the business world, is more focused on building productive big data ventures, without much conceptual attention to the subject in itself.
+Then of course, the underlying technologies become a subject of marketing which often uses inflated overstatements based on expectations rather than reality.
+So far there is no settled consensus around Big Data definition in the academia either, but as @kitchin2016makes predicts, the "genus" of big data will probably be further delineated and its various "species" identified.
+The question is if the then such an umbrella term will be necessary.
+Anyways, the lack of common ground in understanding what big data is (illustrated by this chapter) may be a good predictor of the term's future relevance.
+Problems with definition is exactly what leads @davenport2014big to "predict a relatively short life span for this unfortunate term.”

-To conclude, we can speculate that the meaning of the term big data will either crystalize more clearly(?), or it will be abandoned like many buzz-words before.
-In either case, the fact is that more digital information gets created and it can be linked more easily, which has real social implications (effects in non-digital world, human lives... pick).

-TODOs:
-– More granular stuff in kitchin2014opportunities, more properites for comparison -- read and use later. (maybe copy the whole table, or produce something similar for cartographic preproduction) - not BD specific
-– also an appendix of graphical depiction of seven axes along witch selected datasets differ from "small data". **!!!** -- inspiration: <http://searchcloudcomputing.techtarget.com/definition/big-data-Big-Data> also read and proces also read and process. @rouse2014big
-– appendix on platforms: hadoop - map&reduce, spark and alternative dbs -- see: figure 16 and review from @paakkonen2015reference, see also @jin2015significance

-## Notes

-[^2] Moore's law – explanation, critique (this idea must die) [^3] *Cloud computing* enables companies to consume a compute resource, such as a virtual machine, storage or an application, as a utility rather than having to build and maintain computing infrastructures in house (@rouse2018cloud).
-The cloud models include providing infrastructure, platform or application as a service; main vendors of public cloud solutions are Amazon Web Services, Google Cloud Platform or Microsoft Azure.
-[^4] Processing and analytical frameworks designed for big data inclued Apache Hadoop, Apache Spark, or Apache Flink.
-No-SQL databases use a collumn, graph, document, key-value, or multi-model solution as an alternative to tradional reltional database design.
-[^5] 1 exabyte = 1 000 000 000 gigabytes
-[^6] 1 brontobyte = 1 000 000 000 exabytes)

-– Gartner's hype cycle
-– scalability
+To @mayer2013big big data stands for "the ability of society to harness information in novel ways to produce useful insights or goods and services of significant value".
+Here, more than an exact definition, the important lies in the real-life impacts that are likely to stay even when the big data hype is over.
+Even if we dismiss big data as a buzz-word, the fact is that more digital information gets created and it can be linked more easily, which has many implications on the way we live.
+Together with that there are changing attitudes to putting data to work.
+Before we move to describing the challenges and opportunities big data pose to cartography, we dedicate the following chapter to some societal and scientific impacts of the phenomenon, as they can provide a motivation for cartography to take part in addressing those issues.

 ## Sources